 - Never Just Throw Him in

-Not only does this place your pet at risk of drowning, but you will violate your dog’s trust and might even frighten him enough that he loses interest in getting near water.
+Not only does this place your pet at risk of drowning, but you will violate your dog’s trust and might even frighten him enough that he loses interest in getting near the water.

 - Never Leave Him Alone